ethz-pes/AI-mag/source_ann/README.md

 * MATLAB regression with **nonlinear least-squares**, for benchmark with ANN
 * MATLAB regression with **genetic algorithm**, for benchmark with ANN

+The MATLAB and Python runtimes are communicating over TCP/IP sockets (Python is the server, MATLAB the client).
 This toolbox is primarily meant for regression with ANN but is also useful for other methods (such as least-squares or genetic algorithm).
 This toolbox is made in order to be **easily extended** by other fitting and regression methods.